-If no adverse comments have been received and there are no other issues with your application, then it will be considered 'straightforward' and placed on a list of applications to be granted.
+If no adverse comments have been received, your certificate of compliance confirming display of the site notice has been returned and there are no other issues with your application, then it will be considered 'straightforward' and placed on a list of applications to be granted.
 We will then contact you, in writing, once the application has been granted.

-If there is a problem with the application such as a police objection we will refer the application to a meeting of the Licensing and Regulatory Committee for a decision.
+If there is a problem with the application such as a police objection or adverse Environmental Health report we will refer the application to a meeting of the Licensing and Regulatory Committee for a decision.
 If this happens you will receive an email requesting your attendance at the meeting and explaining the reasons why your application is being called before Committee.
 Although you are not legally required to attend it is recommended that you do so.
 We will contact you, by email, after the meeting to advise you of the Committee's decision.